salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

+---
 title: "Part 3: Automating Semantic Versioning with Release Please"
 date: 2025-12-20
 series_order: 3
 series: ["Production-Grade Terraform Patterns"]
 tags: ["terraform", "release-please", "github-actions", "cicd", "automation"]
+draft: true
 ---

-This is Part 3 of our series on [Production-Grade Terraform Patterns](/series/production-grade-terraform-patterns/).
-In [Part 2](/posts/tech-logs/part-2-production-ready-modules/), we established standards for module creation.
-Now, we solve the biggest friction point in module management: **Release Engineering**.
+This is Part 3 of my series on [Production-Grade Terraform Patterns](/series/production-grade-terraform-patterns/).
+In [Part 2](/posts/tech-logs/part-2-production-ready-modules/), I established standards for module creation.
+Now, I solve the biggest friction point in module management: **Release Engineering**.

 Treating infrastructure as software means you must version it.
 But if an engineer updates a module, they shouldn't have to manually calculate semantic versions ("Is this a minor or patch?"), write changelogs, or tag releases.